Forward to Zion

 The Camp Meeting begins at 6:30 pm on Wednesday,

-**Check-in starts at 12:00 noon on Wednesday, June 25.
-Please go to ** (to be updated)
+**Check-in starts at 12:00 noon on Wednesday, June 3.
+Please go to the ground floor of Smith Hall, near the dining hall.

 Bring your Bible, your desire to grow as a